Connection coefficients for classical orthogonal polynomials of several variables: Orthogonal polynomials on the unit ball and the unit sphere

 From the above discussion, it is evident that $b_{\nu,\mu}^\tau(\k)$ can be derived from $c_{\nu,\mu}^\tau(\k)$.

 \begin{thm} Let $\ve \in \{0,1\}^d$.
 Then, for $v\in \NN_0^d$, the connection coefficients $b_{2\nu+\ve,\b}^\tau(\k) = 0$ if $\b \ne 2 \mu +\ve$ for some $\mu \in \NN_0^d$ and

 \end{thm}

 \begin{proof} That $b_{2\nu+\ve,\b}^\tau(\k) = 0$ when $\beta$ does not have the same parity as $2 \nu + \ve$ follows directly from Proposition \ref{prop:ball2}, using the connection coefficients of $c_{\nu,\mu}^{\,\tau}(\k)$.
-The case \eqref{eq:ball3} follows as a consequence of \eqref{eq:ball2} since it is easy to see that the inconsequential constants do not appear when we consider normalized connection coefficients. \end{proof}
+The case \eqref{eq:ball3} follows as a consequence of \eqref{eq:ball2} since we can ignore the irrelevant constant factors when we consider normalized connection coefficients. \end{proof}

 In the above consideration we assume $\tau \in S_d$ instead of $S_{d+1}$ to exclude the permutation in $S_{d+1}$ acting on $\k_{d+1}$, because such a permutation will have to act on $x_{d+1} := \sqrt{1-\|x\|^2}$ as well in order to keep the weight function invariant.
 However, $x_{d+1}$ is not a polynomial.
 To include permutations that act on $\k_{d+1}$, we need to go back to the orthogonal polynomials on the simplex.
 Let us illustrate the situation in the particular case $d=2$ for the classical weight function